-- 4. Courses numbered 0000-0499 are designated for skill development courses specially designed to aid incoming students with significant deficiencies in their academic background in preparing for courses numbered 1000 and above.
-Credits earned in these courses cannot be used to satisfy minimal graduation requirements in any academic program.
+- Course numbers 0000-0499 are designated for skill development courses specially designed to aid incoming students in preparing for courses numbered 1000 and above.
+Credits earned in these courses cannot be used to satisfy graduation requirements in any academic program.
 Grades earned in these courses, however, are included in students' grade-point averages.
-Course numbers 0500-0999 are for courses specially designed to enrich academic skills.
-No more than 16 credits in courses numbered 0500-0999 may count toward graduation requirements.
+Course numbers 0500-0999 are for courses specifically designed to enrich academic skills.
+No more than 16 credits in courses numbered 0500-0999 may count toward graduation requirements. - 2.
 Courses numbered 1000-2999 are introductory undergraduate courses primarily for freshmen and sophomores.
-Courses numbered 3000-4999 are designed for juniors and seniors. - 5.
+Courses numbered 3000-4999 are designed for juniors and seniors. - 3.
 Courses numbered 5000 and above are primarily for graduate students.
-Qualified undergraduates may enroll in a class numbered 5000-5999 provided they have obtained an override from the department chair and the course instructor.
-Only graduate students are eligible to elect courses numbered 6000 and above.
-Consult the Student Financial Services Office for the implications. - 6.
-The University reserves the right to cancel any course in which there is insufficient registration. - 7.
-Prerequisite courses must be completed prior to enrollment in courses for which they are listed.
-Co-requisite courses must be taken simultaneously.
-It is the student's responsibility to complete all prerequisites prior to the start of a course with such requirements and to register for corequisites as indicated in the catalog.
-Departments may waive prerequisites in accordance with academic unit policy. - 8.
+Qualified undergraduates may enroll in a class numbered 5000-5999 provided they have obtained an override from the department chair and the course instructor or have been accepted into a combined BS/MS or BA/MA degree program.
+Only graduate students are eligible to register for courses numbered 6000 and above.
+Consult the Student Financial Services Office for the financial implications. - 4.
+The University reserves the right to cancel any course in which there is insufficient registration.

+- 5. It is the student's responsibility to complete any course prerequisites prior to the start of the course and to register for co-requisites as indicted in the catalog.
+Departments may waive prerequisites in accordance with academic unit policy.
+See list of requisite definitions in the next section. - 6.
 Some courses are cross-listed among departments.
 In such cases, the course description is listed only in one department.
 The listing in the other department notes that the course is identical with the course in the primary department.
 When registering, students should select the listing under which they wish to receive degree credit.